Blotch3D/Blotch3D/README.md

     {

-    s.SetupBasicEffect(BlBasicEffectAlphaTest);
+    s.SetupBasicEffect(MyBlBasicEffectAlphaTest);

-    return BlBasicEffectAlphaTest;
+    return MyBlBasicEffectAlphaTest;

     };

-Blotch3D also includes a BlBasicEffectClipColor effect, which "creates" its own alpha channel from a specified texture color.
+Blotch3D also includes a BlBasicEffectClipColor shader, which "creates" its own alpha channel from a specified texture color.
 Use it like BlBasicEffectAlphaTest but instead of setting the AlphaTestThreshold variable, set the ClipColor and ClipColorTolerance variables.
 ClipColor